-(in thousands)Balance at January 1, 2015Increases related to 2015 tax positionsDecreases related to prior year tax positions Increases related to 2015 tax positions 2,1 Decreases related to prior year tax positions 2,1 Decreases related to prior year tax positions 131 94 Balance as of December 31, 2015 4,3 325 Increases related to 2016 tax positions 74 702 Decreases related to prior year tax positions Balance as of December 31, 2016 5,0)27 Increases related to current year tax positions 5.
-550 Increases related to prior year tax positions 69 Decreases related to prior year tax positions Balance as of December 31, 2017\$ 5,6 546
+Amount

+(in thousands)

+Balance as of December 31, 2016 \$ 5,027

+Increases related to 2017 tax positions 619

+Decreases related to prior year tax positions

+Balance as of December 31, 2017 5,646

+Increases related to current year tax positions -

+Decreases related to current year tax positions -

+Decreases related to prior year tax positions (929)

+Balance as of December 31, 2018 \$ 4,717

-Interest and penalties related to the Company's unrecognized tax benefits accrued at December 31, 2017, 2016 and 2015 were not material.
+Interest and penalties related to the Company's unrecognized tax benefits accrued at December 31, 2018 and 2017 were not material.

 Due to the net operating loss carryforwards, the Company's United States federal and a majority of its state returns are open to examination by the Internal Revenue Service and state jurisdictions for all years since inception.
 For Australia, Brazil, Canada, Germany, Italy, Japan, Singapore, and the United Kingdom, all tax years remain open for examination by the local country tax authorities, while for France only 2014 forward are open for examination.
 During the first quarter of 2017, the Internal Revenue Service ("IRS") commenced an examination of the 2015 tax year.
-The Company has not received and Notice of Proposed Adjustments ("NOPAs") nor had a discussions with the IRS regarding any potential adjustments.
+During 2018, the Company received an IRS Letter 1226 indicating no change to the 2015 tax return as filed and concluded the examination.